navidelyasi/Documentations/docs/key-concepts/hash-tables.md

 ---

 # Tables (Hash)
 Hash table is a `persistent` internal data storage.
-Which means, the data is not lost even if you reboot system.
+This means, the data is not lost even if you reboot the system.

 Hash table stores value in a `Key-Value` pair.